Granther/facetracker-pi/README.md

 * *When I go to the facetracker's website it says its unsafe* --- This is safe to hit accept.
 Its your raspberry pi and you trust it.
 It cannot use HTTPS because Project Babble is not compatible

 ### Contact
-I highly encourage you to do your own troubleshooting before contacting me for help :)
+I highly encourage you to do your own troubleshooting before contacting me for help :)<br />
 Discord: granther

 [kofi-shield]: https://img.shields.io/badge/-KoFi-black.svg?style=for-the-badge&logo=kofi&colorB=555